Ralfs Freibergs: Playing career

 On 8 August 2014, Freibergs signed his first North American professional contract in agreeing to a one-year American Hockey League deal with the St. John's IceCaps.
 Freibergs appeared in 5 games with the IceCaps.
 However, he was reassigned to ECHL affiliate, the Ontario Reign for the majority of the campaign.

 Leading into the 2015–16 season, Freibergs accepted an invitation to the Grand Rapids Griffins training camp on 28 September 2015.
-He was reassigned and signed an ECHL contract with affiliate Toledo Walleye on October 6, 2015.
+He was reassigned and signed an ECHL contract with affiliate Toledo Walleye on 6 October 2015.

-On July 15, 2016, Freibergs returned to his native Latvia as a free agent from North America, signing a contract with Dinamo Riga of the KHL.
+On 15 July 2016, Freibergs returned to his native Latvia as a free agent from North America, signing a contract with Dinamo Riga of the Kontinental Hockey League (KHL).

 International play

-Freibergs competed in the 2014 Winter Olympics, being the only active NCAA hockey player to compete in the men's tournament.
+Freibergs competed in the 2014 Winter Olympics, being the only active college player to compete in the men's tournament.
 His first appearance was in the third game when he logged 4:56 of ice time.
 Freibergs also competed in the elimination round games against Switzerland and Canada.

-The International Olympic Committee (IOC) announced on 25 April 2014 that Freibergs was excluded from the XXII Olympic Winter Games in Sochi.
-Freibergs provided a urine sample on 22 February whose A and B samples indicated the presence of dehydrochloromethyl-testosterone metabolite 18-nor-17b-hydroxymethyl-17a-methyl-4- chloro-5b-androst-13-en-3a-ol.
+The International Olympic Committee (IOC) announced on 25 April 2014, that Freibergs was excluded from the 2014 Winter Olympics after failing doping test.

+He represented Latvia at the 2023 IIHF World Championship where he recorded one goal and three assists and won a bronze medal, Latvia's first ever IIHF World Championship medal.